 One other note: Uber won’t keep running if it’s a background app, but Lyft will.
 So run Uber as your main app, and keep Lyft running in the background.

 What should you do if you get two rides at the same time?
 Accept the one with the starting point closest to you, and decline the other before logging out of the app.

 Whether Uber (or Lyft) is a good side gig option for you depends a lot on your schedule, where you live, and the vehicle that you drive.
-However, if you have the right availability and are near a high demand area, it might be a great way to bring in some extra cash on the side.
-If you want to learn more about rates, requirements, or to sign up to be a driver, visit their site here.
+However, if you have the right availability and are near a high-demand area, it might be a great way to bring in some extra cash on the side.
+If you want to learn more about rates, and requirements or to sign up to be a driver, visit their site.

 Do you drive for Uber or Lyft?
 Share your hard-earned tips and tricks with us in the comments.